vampywiz17/matrix-webhook/README.md

 - Create a new Matrix account on your homeserver for receiving webhooks
 - Add this account to a new E2EE room with yourself then login with the new account and accept the invite
+- This session can be verified - webhook will be part of trusted devices
 - Clone this repo, create a copy of the provided `.env.example` file as `.env`, and fill in all the required info
 - Start up the gateway.
 It logs in, sends a greeting message, and listens to webhook events
 - Send data with `curl` or any HTTP POST capable client to the gateway